srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_16-automatic-device-management.md

 Contoso has extended the simple back-end app from your initial solution to include an online portal that operators can use to monitor and remotely manage the cave environment.
 With the new portal, operators can even customize the temperature and humidity within the cave based on the type of cheese or for a specific phase within the cheese aging process.
 Each chamber or zone within the cave can be controlled separately.

-The IT department will be maintaining the portal that they developed fo the operators, but your manager has agreed to manage the device-side of the solution.
-That means two things to you:
+The IT department will be maintaining the back-end portal that they developed for the operators, but your manager has agreed to manage the device-side of the solution.

+For you, this means two things:

-* The Operations team at Contoso is always looking for ways to make improvements.
+1. The Operations team at Contoso is always looking for ways to make improvements.
 These improvements often lead to requests for new features in the device software.

-* The IoT devices that are deployed to cave locations need the latest security patches to ensure privacy and prevent hackers from taking control of the system.
-In order to the system is safe, you need to keep the devices up to date by remotely updating their firmware.
+1. The IoT devices that are deployed to cave locations need the latest security patches to ensure privacy and to prevent hackers from taking control of the system.
+In order to maintain system security, you need to keep the devices up to date by remotely updating their firmware.

+You plan to implement features of IoT Hub that enable automatic device management and device management at scale.

-## In This Lab
+## In this lab

-In this lab, you will you'll learn how automate device management with IoT Hub to configure and manage IoT devices remotely at scale.
+In this lab, you will complete the following activities:

-This lab includes:

-* Create an Azure IoT Hub and a Device ID
-* Setup an Azure IoT environment: and Azure IoT Hub instance and a device Id
+* Verify Lab Prerequisites
-* Write code for simulating the device that will implement the firmware update
+* Write code for a simulated device that will implement a firmware update
 * Test the firmware update process on a single device using Azure IoT Hub automatic device management

 ## Lab Instructions

-### Exercise 1: Create an Azure IoT Hub and a Device ID
+### Exercise 1: Verify Lab Prerequisites

-This lab assumes the following resources are available:
+This lab assumes the following Azure resources are available:

 | Resource Type | Resource Name |
 | :-- | :-- |